mariomka/regex-benchmark/README.md

 Measuring is done inside the programs to avoid include startup, reading and writing times on results.

-Elapsed times include pattern compilation, find and count matches.
+Elapsed time include pattern compilation, find and count occurrences.

 ## Performance